maxbremax/api-documentation/source/guides/soap-api/cookbook/6-wholesale-accounts-1-payment-terms.md

 Create or update payment terms.
 The payment terms are set on an account, so they should be created before the account data is sent to Centra.

-Notice that `<name>` is the name or title of the payent term in the Centra admin, the `<description>` is a longer optional descriptive text.
+Notice that `<name>` is the name or title of the payment term in the Centra admin.
+The `<description>` is a longer optional descriptive text.
 This is different form other data in the API where `<description>` is the name or title of something.

 ## Request